 To assist Pastor(s) in worship with prayers and distribution of communion.

-Altar Guild volunteers prepare the altar for worship service each week.
+Altar Guild volunteers prepare the altar for the 10:30 service each week, or the 9:00 service when there is only one service.
 When Holy Communion is shared, bread, wine and grape juice are setup before worship service and cleanup occurs after worship service.
 If a baptism occurs, the baptismal font is filled and cleaned.
 The paraments are changed with the church seasons.

-To lead Acolyte(s), Pastor(s), Assisting Minister(s) and Choir into worship by carrying the cross, then lead the recessional at the end of the designated service.
+To lead Acolyte(s), Pastor(s), Assisting Minister(s) and Choir into worship by carrying the cross, then lead the recessional at the end of the designated service and feast days.

-To read the assigned Scripture lessons during Sunday worship and other scheduled services.
+To read the assigned Scripture lessons, other than the Gospel Reading, during Sunday worship and other scheduled services.

-To greet members & visitors in worship; pass out bulletins; receive offering; tidy up church following worship.
+To greet members and guests in worship; pass out bulletins; receive offering; tidy up church following worship.